geoelectric/moz-perf-analysis/README.md

 ## Usage

 crunch_perf_results.py creates summary datasets by combining runs.
-Run 'python crunch_perf_results.py --help' for details.
+Run `python crunch_perf_results.py --help` for details.

-Run 'python compare_results.py' to save graphs to png.
+Run `python make_comparison_charts.py name1 name2` to compare result sets and save charts to png.
+This will process two sets of json results, name1\*.json and name2\*.json.
+You may have multiple files for each, and they will be combined prior to charting.

-Both can also be imported in iPython and used interactively. compare_results.compare() is particularly useful with matplotlib inline.
+Both can also be imported in iPython and used interactively. make_comparison_charts.compare() is particularly useful with matplotlib inline.

 ## Notes

-These are currently not polished for general use, particularly compare_results, and require things like editing the scripts to change the logs parsed.
+These are currently not polished for general use.

-They are being generalized and will be updated.
+To see how to generate results to use with this, look in the test-perf-wrappers directory for example driver scripts for make test-perf.